South Carolina Transparency in Coverage

 Coordination of Benefits

-Coordination of benefits, or COB, is required when you are covered under one or more additional group or individual plans, such as one sponsored by your spouse's employer.
+Coordination of benefits (COB) is required when you are covered under one or more additional group or individual plans, such as one sponsored by your spouse’s employer.
 An important part of coordinating benefits is determining the order in which the plans provide benefits.
 One plan provides benefits first.
 This is called the primary plan.
 The primary plan provides its full benefits as if there were no other plans involved.
 The other plans then become secondary.
-Further information about COB can be found in your benefit booklet.
+Further information about COB can be found in your Evidence of Coverage (PDF).